TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-6 Public Key Infrastructure.md

 ### Results
 Create a self-signed certificate on your VM.

+SHA-256 is the type of encrypton that is used for creating the key.

+X509 creates a a selfsigned certificate using openSSL

 ![create x509 key](../00_includes/x509%20key.png)

 Analyze some certification paths of known websites (ex. techgrounds.nl / google.com / ing.nl)